CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

      ![](media/xxai2.png)

-1. When your project is created, close any tips that are displayed and review the project page in Azure AI Foundry portal, which should look similar to the following image.
+1. When your project is created, close any tips that are displayed and review the project page in the Azure AI Foundry portal, which should look similar to the following image.
 Review the Endpoints and keys section.

    ![](media/xxai4.png)

 1. At the bottom of the navigation pane on the left, select **Management center**.
-The management center is where you can configure settings at both the resource and project levels; which are both shown in the navigation pane.
+The management center is where you can configure settings at both the resource and project levels, which are both shown in the navigation pane.

     ![](media/13-1.png)

-1. The management center is where you can configure settings at both the hub and project levels; which are both shown in the navigation pane.
+1. The management center is where you can configure settings at both the hub and project levels, which are both shown in the navigation pane.

    ![](media/13-2.png)

-1. In the Management Center, from the left navigation pane, select **Models + endpoints** (1).In the window that appears,click on the dropdown (2) under **Deploy a model** and select **Deploy a base model**(3)
+1. In the Management Center, from the left navigation pane, select **Models + endpoints** (1).In the window that appears, click on the dropdown (2) under **Deploy a model** and select **Deploy a base model**(3)

    ![](media/xxai5.png)

-1. Search (1) for and select gpt-4o model (2) and click on **Confirm** (3).
+1. Search (1) for and select the gpt-4o model (2) and click on **Confirm** (3).

    ![](media/xxai6.png)